-Father’s play a significant part in the way their daughter shows strength, self-worth and confidence.
-Father’s can also impact their daughter’s ambitions for the future.
+Father’s play a significant part in the way their daughter shows strength, self-worth, confidence and their future ambitions.
 The example you set now will determine whether your daughter believes she can be powerful, strong and succeed in anything she puts her mind to.

-It starts in the home, from a young age, and through out her life up until she grows into a woman.
+Teaching this starts in the home, from a young age and continues through out her life until she reaches adulthood.
 In a society that still makes it hard for women to feel confident, seen and heard, you can help make a difference by what you model and teach your daughter through out her life.

-1. Encourage confidence and to take physical risks
+2. Encourage her to take safe calculated risks

 Discussing important topics of conversation open and honestly tells your daughter her voice is heard and that she has a right to her own opinions and beliefs.
 You teach her a valuable lesson that you’re entitled to speak your mind and an opinion is just as valued as any other.

-As a girl, dressing up in different outfits, trying out new hairstyles and putting on make-up is fun and many love to do these things.
-As she grows, let her know that she shouldn’t feel obligated to do this, especially to please others.
+Dressing up in different outfits, trying out new hairstyles and putting on make-up is fun, and many girls love to do these things.
+But as she grows, let her know that she shouldn’t feel obligated to do this, especially to please others.
 Remember to focus on other attributes that showcase her value, from her intelligence, her creativity, inner-strength, resiliency, compassion and humour.
 Her value does not reside in how she looks!